13 Week Presessional English for Conditional Offers

 English language preparation for students with a conditional offer for an undergraduate or postgraduate course at UAL.

-Presessional is also an excellent opportunity to network with other students before you join your main course.
-Students are from a wide variety of disciplines and hold offers from all 6 of UAL's Colleges, so learning and collaborating with others is a great opportunity to build social and creative relationships.
+- 13 week Presessional is an excellent opportunity for you to network with other students before you join your main course.
+Learning and collaborating with others is a great opportunity to build social and creative relationships.

-Presessional is not an IELTS course.
-Although Presessional and IELTS courses both have assessments which test students on speaking, listening, reading and writing skills, Presessional also focuses on preparing students for their university studies.
-IELTS courses only focus on preparing for a general exam in English.
+- Presessional courses offer you much more than any IELTS course.
+Although Presessional and IELTS courses both have assessments which test students on their speaking, listening, reading and writing skills, Presessional also focuses specifically on preparing students for their university studies.

-We want to help you to become a confident and independent student so we will regularly give you homework and self-study tasks.
+Presessional lessons take place Monday to Friday for 4 hours per day, in either the morning or afternoon as per the timetable for your course (a total of 20 hours per week).
+We want to help you to become a confident and independent student so we will regularly give you additional homework and self-study tasks.

 You will be able to use all of the university facilities including the libraries and IT facilities and university staff will be on hand to show you how to use them.